What is Email Spoofing? How to Detect and Prove Fake Emails

 How to Prevent Email Spoofing

-Now organizations use security checks like SPF, DKIM, and DMARC.
+These act as identity verification systems for email.
 We can think of these terms as a watchman checking identity cards before letting anyone in.
 They verify whether the sender is authorised or not.
 The truth is, even with these checks, spoofed emails still reach our inboxes.
-When any financial fraud or insider threat occurs.
-One needs evidence that is admissible in court.
+Prevention reduces exposure, but does not solve incidents, so let us check how email spoofing works.

 How Email Spoofing Works Behind the Scenes

 When we look at an email, normally.
 We only look at display names and addresses.
-Which can be thought of as the front desk.
+This can be thought of as the front desk.
 Behind that is the email headers (the control room).

 Attackers can manipulate the “FROM” field.
 This manipulation allows cybercriminals to send spoofed emails that look convincingly legitimate, tricking recipients into taking harmful actions.
 But can not easily manipulate every technical trace.
 The header records routing paths, sending servers, timestamps, and IP addresses.